DFE-Digital/sts-plan-technology-for-your-school/docs/adr/0026-javascript-usage.md

 We could keep a track of the user's journey on the serverside, and use TempData to pass it back/forth each time the user navigates across pages.

-However, the cookies used for this should not exceed 500 bytes, which is likely quickly done with just a few URLs being tracked.
+However, the total size limit of cookies is 4096 bytes, which we might quickly get close to tracking just a few URLs.
 And, given that the server will be split across multiple instances, session management will be impossible without caching.

 ### Caching